Computer multitasking: Real time

 Another reason for multitasking was in the design of real-time computing systems, where there are a number of possibly unrelated external activities needed to be controlled by a single processor system.
 In such systems a hierarchical interrupt system is coupled with process prioritization to ensure that key activities were given a greater share of available process time.

 Multithreading

-As multitasking greatly improved the throughput of computers, programmers started to implement applications as sets of cooperating processes (e. g., one process gathering input data, one process processing input data, one process writing out results on disk).
-This, however, required some tools to allow processes to efficiently exchange data.

 Threads were born from the idea that the most efficient way for cooperating processes to exchange data would be to share their entire memory space.
 Thus, threads are effectively processes that run in the same memory context and share other resources with their parent processes, such as open files.
 Threads are described as lightweight processes because switching between threads does not involve changing the memory context.

 While threads are scheduled preemptively, some operating systems provide a variant to threads, named fibers, that are scheduled cooperatively.
 On operating systems that do not provide fibers, an application may implement its own fibers using repeated calls to worker functions.
 Fibers are even more lightweight than threads, and somewhat easier to program with, although they tend to lose some or all of the benefits of threads on machines with multiple processors.

 Some systems directly support multithreading in hardware.